Dajagbon/Seaborn-example/README.md

 # Project Title: Data Visualization with Seaborn

 ## Purpose
-This project aims to demonstrate various data visualization techniques using the Seaborn library in Python.
-The project includes examples of relational, distributional, and categorical plots to analyze and visualize datasets effectively.
+This project demonstrates various data visualization techniques using the Seaborn library in Python.
+It includes examples of relational, distributional, and categorical plots to analyze and visualize datasets effectively.
 The primary datasets used in this project are a custom exercise dataset and the built-in planets dataset from Seaborn.

 ## Class Design and Implementation
 This project does not use custom classes; instead, it focuses on using functions and Seaborn's plotting capabilities to create visualizations.
 Below is an explanation of the key components and methods used in the project.